 Our primary concern is to get identical volume in each drop.
 From a practical perspective, if using a plastic dropper bottle:

 Scientific grade bottles should be used.
-The dropoper bottles should feature a tip designed for scientific applications, such as Thermo Scientific™ Nalgene™ LDPE Dispensing Tips for Dropper Bottles.
+The dropper bottles should feature a tip designed for scientific applications, such as Thermo Scientific™ Nalgene™ LDPE Dispensing Tips for Dropper Bottles.
 The cost of obtaining a dropper bottle with this type of tip is less than $0.50 per bottle, cheaper than using a breath mint bottle, with reduced risk for either contamination from residue and increased accuracy in dosing.
 If you have a relationship with your supplier, have this conversation.
 The cost of a lifetime supply of bottles is around the same as selling two bottles filled with LSD.

 The same type of dropper bottle should always be used to minimize cross brand variations.